marlanperumal/marlanperumal.github.io/_posts/2024-05-13-easter-egg.md

 In the last week at my previous job at Eighty20 Consulting, my partner set up a cute little game where she'd send me some thoughts and ideas about the end of my time there.
 I could choose, whether they would be funny, mindful, kind, naught or academic.
 One of the "naughty" ideas was

 > Hide random notes around the office in places where they'll only be found weeks or even months later.
-Write things like 'I know what you just did' or 'It wasn't like this when \[your name\] was here
+Write things like 'I know what you just did' or 'It wasn't like this when \[your name\] was here'

 ![post-it](/assets/images/Pasted image 20250513162820.png)